Pradyumnakashyap/Harbor-on-hopsworks/harbor-storage/local/install.md

  4) Create the persistent volume claims for both instances of harbor in thier respective namespaces

-    $kubectl apply -f harbor1-PersistentVolumeClaim.yml -n harbor-1
+    $ kubectl apply -f harbor1-PersistentVolumeClaim.yml -n harbor-1
-    $kubectl apply -f harbor2-PersistentVolumeClaim.yml -n harbor-2
+    $ kubectl apply -f harbor2-PersistentVolumeClaim.yml -n harbor-2

- 5) Deploy the two instances of Harbor Container registry in respective namespaces using the existing claims optioin as means of storage for each instances.
+ 5) Deploy the two instances of Harbor Container registry in respective namespaces using the existing claims as means of persistent storage for each instances.